If you are one of the millions of adults living and working with bipolar disorder, you know how challenging it can be.

 Bipolar Disorder and Job Performance

-The Depression and Bipolar Support Alliance (DSBA) conducted a survey in which they found that on average nine out of every 10 polled admitted that their struggles managing their illness had affected their performance at work.
+The Depression and Bipolar Support Alliance (DSBA) conducted a survey in which they found that on average nine out of every 10 people polled admitted that their struggles managing their illness had affected their performance at work.
 The survey also found that over half felt like their bipolar disorder was responsible for them being passed over for a promotion.
 Many also felt that it was forcing them to change jobs or switch careers more often than their colleagues.

 If bipolar disorder is left untreated it can affect your ability to perform at work, and impact your relationships.
 There is hope for people with a bipolar disorder.
-Your health care providers can help you develop an effective treatment plan if you are willing to work closely with them, and take advantage of the help offered by your support network.
+Your health care providers can help you develop an effective treatment plan if you are willing to work closely with them, and take advantage of the help available from your support network.
 With time, treatment and plenty of support you can learn how to balance challenges at work and manage your bipolar disorder symptoms.

 To Tell or Not Tell

 Deciding not to tell does have its disadvantages, and it might actually be contributing to your workplace stress.
-Informing your supervisor about your medical condition is better than letting your boss be surprised when you suddenly need to take time off for appointments or to manage your symptoms.
-Sometimes simply removing the stress of hiding your illness from your supervisor can help you be a productive and valued employee.
+Informing your supervisor about your medical condition is better than letting your boss be surprised when you suddenly need to take time off for appointments or to otherwise manage your symptoms.
+Sometimes simply removing the stress of hiding your illness from your supervisor can help you be a productive and valued employee.1

 Bipolar Disorder and Work Schedules

 Jobs that are project oriented are common career choices for people with bipolar disorder.
-The short periods of intense work often seem like a good fit for the ups and downs associated with the illness, but this might not be necessarily true.
+The short periods of intense work often seem like a good fit for the ups and downs associated with the illness, but this might not always be necessarily true.
 Structured work with a regular schedule is often a better choice if you have bipolar disorder.

 Shift work can disrupt your sleep schedule.
 This can also happen when you have to work long or irregular hours.
 These frequent interruptions to your schedule can make it difficult to manage your symptoms.
 When this happens you are usually less productive at work.